-After the sale of a 15% interest in the royalties acquired from Teck Resources Limited to Caisse de dépôt et placement du Québec.
-Eldorado Gold Corporation has an option to buy back 50% of the Lamaque South NSR royalty for \$1.7 million within one year of the commencement of commercial production.
-Commercial production was declared on March 31, 2019 on Lamaque.
-(1)
+Eldorado Gold Corporation had an option to buy back 50% of the Lamaque South NSR royalty for \$1.7 million within one year of the commencement of commercial production, which was exercised and paid in July 2019, resulting in a remaining NSR royalty of 0.85% to Osisko.

 Gross revenue royalty ("GRR").

 In March 2018, Osisko and Blackham Resources Limited entered into an agreement to restructure the gold offtake (which was applicable on 55% of the gold production from the Matilda mine) into a 1.65% gold stream, effective April 1, 2018.
-(2) (3)

-In February 2019, Osisko closed a senior secured silver stream credit facility with Falco with reference to up to 100% of the future silver produced from the Horne 5 property.
-This transaction is further described in the Portfolio of Investments section of this MD&A. Osisko has the option to acquire an additional 1% NSR royalty on the Cariboo property for additional cash consideration of \$13.0 million.
-(4)
+In February 2019, Osisko closed a senior secured silver stream credit facility with Falco with reference to up to 100% of the future silver produced from the Horne 5 (4)